-To prove the consistency between the aforementioned acquisition modes, the same data as in Fig. 6 is plotted again in Fig. 7a) and b) (down triangles).
-Fig. 7a) displays the typical smooth spectral shape obtained from continuous averaging, whereas in Fig. 7b) the velocities obtained from different acquisition modes are plotted frame-wise.
-The additional data in b) was taken during two subsequent runs, one averaging over N = 57 non overlapping frames (green circle) and the other ranging over N = 47 frames with 50% overlap (blue square).
-Using the latter parameters allowed for the reduction of the total measurement time.
-The average velocity of the frame by frame measurement coincides quantitatively with the velocities obtained in two independent runs using continuous averaging but different overlap conditions.
-Thus, if interested in obtaining only the average speed, the experiment duration can be considerably shortened.
-This also helps to avoid artefacts due to detection of unwanted long time effects like fuel exhaustion, coagulation and sedimentation.
 In Fig. 6b we had shown that the velocity distribution of frame-wise averaged spectra is only approximately Gaussian.
 We now discuss, how additional information may be extracted from this distribution and the spectral shape of the averaged spectra.
-In particular, we may identify the normalized distribution of average velocities (Fig. 6a) with the distribution of average activities if certain assumptions are fulfilled: i) a homogeneous UV-illumination, ii) a homogeneous and constant peroxide concentration and iii) no significant additional particle flows inside the observation volume due to the locally induced collective swimmer flux.
-The first assumption is uncritical, since in our setup we only observe the homogeneous fuel concentration is difficult to test, but in principle could be feasible via additional fluorescence microscopy measurements using suitable dyes or by taking changes in pH as proxy.
-We performed preliminary measurements using micro-photometry [50] on JP550 particles in 3% peroxide solution in a horizontally placed microscopy cell lit homogeneously by UV light from below.
+In particular, we may identify the normalized distribution of average velocities (Fig. 6a) with the distribution of average activities, if certain assumptions are fulfilled: i) a homogeneous UV-illumination, ii) a homogeneous and constant peroxide concentration and iii) no significant additional particle flows inside the observation volume due to the locally induced collective swimmer flux.
+The first assumption is uncritical, since in our setup we only observe the homogeneously lit central region of the widened UV beam.
+The assumption of constant and homogeneous fuel concentration is difficult to test, but in principle could be feasible via additional fluorescence microscopy measurements using suitable dyes or by taking changes in pH as proxy.
+We performed preliminary measurements using micro-photometry [51] on JP550 particles in 3% peroxide solution in a horizontally placed microscopy cell lit homogeneously by UV light from below.
 Only a gradual change of overall pH but no significant spatial variation in pH was detected.
 This indicates a homogeneous distribution and consumption of peroxide, which however decreased in time.

 The absence of convective solvent flows is the least reliable assumption.
 In fact, closer inspection of the spectra in Figs. 7a) and 8a) reveals that the distribution of velocities extends towards negative values.
 We attribute this finding to solvent convection induced by the locally enforced swimmer flux along the illumination direction.
 Due to solvent volume conservation, any local directed flow has to be accompanied by a corresponding backflow.
 Averaging over larger volumes will thus detect both flow types.
-Similar flows are well known from phoretic experiments in closed cells [40,41,43], but also from patterning experiments with light sensitive swimmers [51].
-Due to the illumination/observation geometry in our experiment, solvent convection in negative z-direction along the cell walls will be monitored and readily yield a spectral contribution also for frequencies smaller than $\omega{\rm B}$.
+Similar flows are well known from phoretic experiments in closed cells [41,42,44], but also from patterning experiments with light sensitive swimmers [52].
+Due to the illumination/observation geometry in our experiment, solvent convection in negative z-direction along the cell walls will be monitored and readily yield a spectral contribution for frequencies smaller than ω_B .
 Aligning the UV-laser counter-linear to the illumination beam \mathbf{k}{ref} and simultaneously increasing Θ should minimize this effect and further increase the magnitude of recorded Doppler shifts.
 Both expectations can be checked by analysing the corresponding spectral shapes.
 Thus, also the determination of activity distributions based on a large numbers of simultaneously measured UV-activated swimmers appears to be feasible with SH-LDV.